SysKitTeam/docs-point/docs/microsoft365-inventory/cleanup-opportunities.md

 On the dashboard tile, you'll see the number of leftover external users ready to be cleaned up, **click Set up Automation** to start.

-After selecting Set Up Automation, the **information dialog** opens, providing more details on Leftover External Users and leaves you with two options:
+After selecting Set Up Automation, the **information dialog** opens, providing more details on Leftover External Users and leaving you with two options:

 * **Turning on the Automated cleanup toggle (1)** lets Syskit Point remove leftover external users for you automatically
   * The Automated Cleanup toggle is turned off by default